archway-network/archway-docs/docs/rewards/managing-rewards.md

 `owner_address` - The address of the contract's owner.
 This field can be both an account or contract address.

 `rewards_address` - The account address that will receive the contract's rewards.
 This field can be both an account or contract address.
-Tokens are sent to this address after executing a [withdrawal function](#withdrawing-awards) is executed.
+Tokens are sent to this address after executing a [withdrawal function](#withdrawing-awards).
 If this field is not set, the contract will not receive rewards.

 **All above addresses are bech32-encoded.**